eq19/feed/_drafts/multiplication_zone.md

 ## Streching Structure

-Geometrically, a transformation matrix rotates, stretches, or shears the vectors it acts upon.
-The eigenvectors for a linear transformation matrix are the set of vectors that are only stretched, with no rotation or shear.
 The eigenvalue is the factor by which an eigenvector is stretched.
 If the eigenvalue is negative, the direction is reversed.

 ```
 $True Prime Pairs: